How can an election be determined on only 40% of the vote???

 When asked, our county elections official, Susan Ranochak, responded:

 The way we've reported our election night results haven't changed.
 The number of precincts reporting is always 100%.
 The reason for this is all precincts have reported whether it's one vote in the precinct or five hundred.
 It's also imperative that the polling places are included in the these results as 100% accounted for.
 That in no way means that all the votes are counted.
 That is why we identify the report as the final election night report.
 When the canvass is complete and the results are posted we label that report as the final official results.
-We do not use the term final official results until we have completed the canvass.
+We do not use the term final official results until we have completed the canvass."this" refers to deceiving the voters about the results of an election for a month.

 Your are correct some counties have provided additional updates.
 It is up to the individual registrar how many updates they will provide during the canvass.
 I choose to wait until the canvass is complete and only do one update.
 This is not something new.
 I've done this during my tenure as Assessor Clerk-Recorder/Registrar Of Voters.
 My predecessor Marsha Wharff also thought this was the best route too take so this has been going on for a considerable length of time in Mendocino County.